 Edible products such as mushrooms, berries, truffles, nuts and honey are harvested and processed by an entirely different industry.
-While none were observed during the field time spent by the plan preparers, the conifer stands, especially as they grow older, may contain chanterelle as well as other marketable mushrooms.
+While some were observed during the field time spent by the plan preparers, certain conifer stands, especially as they grow older, have been seen to contain chanterelle as well as other marketable mushrooms.